Baseball Automatic Strike Rules

-IMPORTANT: The umpire in chief has the final say on making a call during a game.
+The crew chief umpire has the final say on making this call during a game.

 In baseball, there are lots of rules for why a strike will be called on the batter.
 Primarily, the strike zone is used by umpires to call strikes and balls.
 However, in rare situations, an automatic strike will be called.
 In these cases, the official scorer will record an automatic putout for the catcher if the batter is called out by a strikeout.

-Here is a complete list of reasons an automatic strike may be called:
+Here is a complete list of reasons an automatic strike may be called on a batter:

-- The batter refuses to take his position in the batter's box
+- The batter refuses to take their position in the batter’s box

 - The batter leaves the batter’s box while the pitcher is in the process of the pitch